Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Dynamics of heavy inertial particles in an elliptic vortex

 The dynamics of heavy inertial point particles in a background flow can be studied using the Maxey-Riley equation \citep[see][]{maxey1983equation}.
-In a rotating reference frame with the ellipse (of angular velocity $\Omega$), the modified form of the Maxey-Riley equation by accounting for the pseudo forces reads \citep{tanga1996forming}, in nondimensional form
+In a rotating reference frame with the ellipse (of angular velocity $\Omega$), the modified form of the Maxey-Riley equation by accounting for the pseudo forces reads, in nondimensional form

 where $\textbf{v}$ is the particle velocity, $\textbf{u}(\textbf{x})$ is the velocity of the Kirchhoff vortex (steady, in the co-rotating frame) evaluated at the particle location $\textbf{x}$, $\hat{\textbf{e}}_z$ is the unit vector along the $z$ axis perpendicular to the plane.
-We use the length scale $\sqrt{a\, b}$ and the rotation time scale $\omega_0^{-1}$ to nondimensionalize the system.
+We use the length scale $\sqrt{a\, b}$ and the rotation time scale $\omega_0^{-1}$ to nondimensionalize the system, where, as mentioned earlier, $a$ and $b$ are the semi-major and semi-minor axes of the ellipse, respectively, and $\omega_0$ is the uniform vorticity of the elliptical patch.
 Another relevant time scale in the problem is $\tau_p=2/9\rho_p a^2/\rho_g\nu$ - the relaxation time scale for a particle of characteristic size $a$ and density $\rho_p$ navigating in a carrier phase of density $\rho_g$ and kinematic viscosity $\nu$ respectively.
 The Stokes number ($St = \tau_p\, \omega_0$) quantifies the relative magnitude of the two time scales and thus provides a nondimensional measure of particle inertia.
 We denote the nondimensional time derivative using overdot ($\, \, \dot{}$ ).
 The nondimensional quantities are represented with the same notation as dimensional quantities, as we deal only with nondimensional quantities from here onwards (unless specified explicitly).
-The elliptic vortex is characterized by the nondimensional aspect ratio $r = b/a$, and without loss of generality, we only focus here on the cases of $0 \leq r < 1$.
+The elliptic vortex is characterized by the nondimensional aspect ratio $r = b/a$, where we consider $0 < r < 1$.